dumindu/Learning-Rust/about_me.md

 Hi,
 I'm [Dumindu Madunuwan](https://lk.linkedin.com/in/dumindunuwan).
 I'm a web developer, mainly PHP.

-Around 2007–2009, I chose web because at that time I truly believed, web will be the next ultimate, system independent & language independent platform and the next generation software ecosystem will be implemented top of browsers.
+Around 2007–2009, I chose web development because at that time I truly believed, web will be the next ultimate, system independent & language independent platform and the next generation software ecosystem will be implemented top of browsers.
 The web I expected is sort of similar to this.

 [![The Future of The Web : Mozilla Labs Aurora Concept Browser](Screen Shot 2016-02-11 at 9.08.29 PM.png)](http://www.youtube.com/watch?v=FZ-zvx1QCcA)